 Viori's mission is to partner with the Red Yao on projects they believe will help their communities thrive.
-They have always been our heros, we're here to simply play a supportive role in helping them accomplish their goals.
+They have always been our heroes, we're here to simply play a supportive role in helping them accomplish their goals.

-We do this by working with the Red Yao directly to initiate projects they believe aim to bring about economic prosperity, ecological harmony, cultural preservation, and social wellbeing for their tribe.
+We do this by working with the Red Yao directly to initiate projects they believe aim to bring about economic prosperity, ecological harmony, cultural preservation, and community wellbeing for their tribe.
 We call this our 'Beautiful Reason,' Viori's reason for existence, and your reason to feel good and to feel beautiful as you buy and use Viori's beauty products.

-We recognize that our existence and mission as company are inextricably tied to the extraordinary Red Yao people, forever.
-We are fully committed to respecting this relationship by playing a supportive role in helping to develop and preserve this unique culture.
+We recognize that our existence and mission as a company are inextricably tied to the extraordinary Red Yao people, forever.
+We are fully committed to respecting this relationship by playing a supportive role in helping preserve this unique culture.
 We do this by (a) paying a fair and sustainable premium for all Longsheng rice and products we purchase from the tribe and (b) reserving a minimum of a least 5% of profits for initiatives that go directly back to Red Yao communities.
 Taking on such a role comes with great responsibility.
 It requires sensitivity, patience, curiosity, and above all, a mindset that keeps the well-being of the Red Yao people at its core.

 Here's how we've helped support the Red Yao communities so far.

 To encourage local rice farmers to adopt natural farming practices, Viori pays a 100% markup to purchase naturally-grown Longsheng rice....

 Throughout 2020, Viori purchased a total of $15,000 worth of local Yao artisan ornaments, which we will give as gifts...